-This pack is a basic guide to setting up an action group within your community, focusing on the practicalities of setting up and running a group for nature.
+This pack is a basic guide to help you set up an action group for nature within your community, focusing on practicalities and logisitics.
 Starting a new group can be both exciting and overwhelming, so we've kept it simple, including just the basics and keeping things focused on the resources available to you in Somerset.
 It's a checklist to getting started.
 You'll find further links throughout for more detailed resources.

 Team Wilder is about working collaboratively, with an evidence-based approach, to achieve more for nature.
-A movement of people taking action; doers, movers, shakers, ambassadors, campaigners and changemakers.
+It is a movement of people taking action; doers, movers, shakers, ambassadors, campaigners and changemakers.
 At the heart of this ethos is that we can all make a difference together by sharing knowledge, ideas, and resources.
 We would encourage you to join our network and make the most of the experience and enthusiasm of others, who are working to similar aims across the county.